I’m a fiction author, historian, and (painfully casual) blogger with a passion for the intersection of language, cultural history, and literature.

 On a more personal level, I currently live in the San Gabriel mountains with my husband and our pets.
 I’ve got a blue-fronted amazon parrot named Huntington, whom I bought when I was nineteen with money from working at Burger King.
 I’m very serious about my love for hand-knit sweaters, artichokes, good beer, and antique books.
 Aside from writing, I’m a long-time painter (which I’m decent at) and embroiderer (which I suck at).

-I frequently feature guest writers and authors on my blog, especially those that write about similar topics.
-If you’re interested in having an article featured, please contact me here.
+I frequently feature guest writers and authors on my blog, especially those who write about similar topics.
+If you’re interested in having an article featured, feel free to contact me here.